 The MSU-CVM Anesthesia section provides service to both the large and small animal sides of the hospital.
 Dogs, cats, and horses are the most common patients, however, rabbits, birds, pocket pets, cows, pigs, lions, and tigers have all been anesthetized by the service.
-The Anesthesia Team is led by Andrew Claude, DVM, Diplomate ACVA, board-certified anesthesiologist.
+The Anesthesia Team is led by Robert Meyer and Claudio Natalini, DVM, Diplomates ACVAA, board-certified anesthesiologists.
 The anesthesia team is responsible for teaching the concepts and applications of anesthesia to 2nd and 3rd year veterinary students and veterinary technology students.

 In order to provide some information about the service, a list of FAQs has been compiled and will hopefully address any questions concerning the anesthesia service of MSU-CVM.
 If you have other questions, however, please contact the clinician in charge of your pet’s care.

 What information do I need to provide when I bring my pet to MSU-CVM?